-- 6.1 With the notable exception of churches and bridges, stone was little used as a building material in the area until the C18th.
-Growing affluence followed by industrialisation, the development of canals then railways led to an increase in its use, which peaked in the 19th century during Victorian times. - 6.2 Through the 20th century, natural stone was gradually substituted by other materials such as brick, clay, concrete, steel and glass, particularly in domestic housing.
+- 6.1 With the notable exception of churches and bridges, stone was little used as a building material in the area until the eighteenth century.
+Growing affluence followed by industrialisation, the development of canals, and then railways, led to an increase in its use, which peaked in the nineteenth century during Victorian times. - 6.2 Through the 20th century, natural stone was gradually substituted by other materials such as brick, clay, concrete, steel and glass, particularly in domestic housing.
 The main reason for this substitution is cost particularly the cost of dressing natural stone to the required size and shape for building.
 Bricks and concrete blocks are much easier to make; their production is highly mechanised and, as they are of a standard size and shape, building with them is easier, and cheaper, than with stone. - 6.3 Since the 1970s, however, the use of locally sourced building and roofing stone has increased, becoming an increasingly important factor in the promotion of local identity and together with the desire to create a diversity of building forms with a wider range of materials in new housing outside designated areas, the national demand for traditional building materials has increased.
 Producers have responded to this demand by introducing increasingly sophisticated processing machinery, which might be computer-controlled from drawing board to despatch.
-The market for building stone is now small but relatively buoyantii.
+The market for building stone is now small but relatively buoyant.
+There is no reason to assume that this general trend will not continue throughout the period of the Minerals Local Plan.